seiszhang/ucerf3-etas-results/2019_07_16-ComCatM7p1_ci38457511_7DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/05 03:33:28 UTC, 236 days after the simulation start time.
+Last updated at 2020/03/12 07:33:33 UTC, 8 months after the simulation start time.

-Total matching ComCat events found: 675
+Total matching ComCat events found: 680

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*